-The SSC accepts the authors' and GPT's recommendation to use model 16.5 and continued management under Tier 3a.
+The SSC accepts the authors' and Plan Team's recommendation to use model 16.5 and continued management under Tier 3a.

 Key outcomes of the updated assessment included a marked reduction (down 56%) in the estimated strength of the 2014 year class from the 2017 assessment to the 2019 assessment.
 The updated model also estimated a strong 2016 year class.
 The 2019 model continues to fit index data poorly, predicting more rapid increases in the bottom trawl and longline surveys than observed in the indices, and does not reconcile the opposing downward trend in the domestic longline CPUE series.
-The author described the potential sensitivity of projected spawning biomass estimates to time-varying maturity schedules and skip spawning, and the uncertainty in the sizes of the 2014 and 2016 year classes are predicted to comprise the majority of the spawning biomass.
+The author described the potential sensitivity of projected spawning biomass estimates to time-varying maturity schedules and skip spawning, and the uncertainty in the sizes of the 2014 and 2016 year classes and their maturity schedule.
+These issues are critically important to short term-projections as these two year classes are predicted to comprise the majority of the spawning biomass.